SC affirms state’s duty to protect right to life, prevent custodial violence

 The case pertains to the custodial killing of Zaryab Khan, who was detained in 2020 in Punjab’s Dera Ghazi Khan, and later died in police custody.
 It was alleged that two officials of the Federal Investigation Agency (FIA) tortured the detainee and caused his custodial death.
 They were later acquitted by a criminal court but were dismissed from service over misconduct by the regional police officer.
 Subsequently, they filed an appeal with the SC, arguing that the dismissal is “baseless” if they have been acquitted in the case.

-In a seven-page judgment, authored by Justice Jamal Khan Mandokhail, SC dismissed the petitions and upheld the earlier ruling.
+In a seven-page judgement, authored by Justice Jamal Khan Mandokhail, the apex court dismissed the petitions and upheld the earlier ruling.

 “The right to life has been categorised as the supreme human right, which is codified in every major human rights treaty,” Justice Mandokhail stressed.